Electricity

 Developer won subsidy at tender for standalone energy storage systems

 The investment in the energy storage facility, worth EUR 75 million, was conducted by Advance Green Energy.
-Notably, last month, at the RESTORE tender for standalone BESS, the company won a EUR 29.6 million government subsidy for a EUR 45.5 million project.
+Notably, last month, at the RESTORE tender for standalone BESS, the company won a EUR 29.6 million government subsidy, while securing EUR 45.5 million itself, including a loan from Citi.

 The construction took only six months.
 The facility, which is marking a new stage in Bulgaria’s infrastructure development, consists of lithium iron phosphate (LFP) devices in 16 modules.